micolous/pcprox/cmdpcprox_docker/README.md

 Bus 001 Device 002: ID 0c27:3bfa RFIDeas, Inc pcProx Card Reader
 ```

-> Note: The _bus_ and _device_ numbers shown here _will be different for your
+> The _bus_ and _device_ numbers shown here _will be different for your
 > computer_.
-They will also change if the pcProx is disconnected.
+They will also change if the pcProx is reconnected.

 Then, run the container using the absolute path to the USB device node
 (`/dev/bus/usb/$BUS/$DEVICE`):

 ```
-docker run --network none --device /dev/bus/usb/001/002 -it pcprox
+$ docker run --network none --device /dev/bus/usb/001/002 -it pcprox
 ```

 You'll then get a (root) shell from which you can interact with `CmdpcProx`: